FawazMV/PDF-Extraction-Project/README.md

 ### Description

-The server-side of the application is built with Express.js and provides the backend functionality for handling PDF file uploads and page extraction.
+The server-side of the application is built with Express.js and provides the backend functionality for handling PDF file uploads, page extraction, and PDF management using the pdf-lib library.
 It also serves as the API for the client-side application.

 - Documentation: [API Documentation](https://documenter.getpostman.com/view/25497428/2s9YXb95kB)